1. A Liberation of Autonomy

 This is the view of karma as seen from the perspective of the fish‘s radical freedom and autonomy.
 The captor’s karma is now linked up to that of the fish’s (for having owed the fish its autonomy) and to mine (since I released her from accruing any more debt).
 In that, she is indebted to us both, but neither the fish nor I am indebted to anyone.

-Taking away freedom incurs upon a debt on the part of the captor to the captive, which keeps building up every moment till the captive is no longer unfree upon which the captor owes a debt to the liberator.
-The captor of yersterday owes nothing to the liberator or the captor.
+Taking away freedom incurs upon a debt on the part of the captor to the captive, which keeps building up till the captive is no longer unfree.
+This captor-to-captive debt acts as a measure of the degree and duration of unfreeness that the captive is in due to the actions of the captor.
+However, on liberation, the captor of yesterday owes nothing (of course) to the captive, but also not to the liberator.

 1.2.
 Liberation: The Gateless Gate